 Preparing for dog care on your delivery day

-It’s important to have a plan in place for dog care on your baby’s delivery day and also in case of emergency or if things don’t go as planned.
-As our baby’s due date approaches, I want to have a reliable and flexible plan with our pet sitters to make sure Baxter is taken care of.
+It’s important to have a plan in place for dog care on your baby’s delivery day.
+This is especially helpful in case of emergency or if things don’t go as planned.
+As our baby’s due date approaches, I want to have a reliable and flexible plan to make sure Baxter is taken care of.

-I listed out instructions for Baxter’s care (written and digital) and I have a bag packed with all his belongings such as food, bowls and a toy.
+I listed written and digital instructions for Baxter’s care.
+I also have a bag packed with all his belongings such as food, bowls and a toy.
 For the most part, everything is ready to make things as easy as possible for Baxter’s pet sitters.